Hate crime

 Suitable for Key Stage 3, 4 and above.

-2. How disinformation and radicalisation can increase hate
+3. How disinformation can increase hate.

-3. How to protect yourself and others
+4. How to protect yourself and others.

 Helping children & young people stay safe